Inductive Bias of Multi-Channel Linear Convolutional Networks with Bounded Weight Norm: Abstract

 \section{Abstract}

-We study the function space characterization of the inductive bias resulting from controlling the $\ell_2$ norm of the weights in linear convolutional networks.
-We view this in terms of an \textit{induced regularizer} in the function space given by the minimum norm of weights required to realize a linear function.
-For two layer linear convolutional networks with $C$ output channels and kernel size $K$, we show the following: (a) If the inputs to the network have a single channel, the induced regularizer for any $K$ is a norm given by a semidefinite program (SDP) that is \textit{independent} of the number of output channels $C$.
-We further validate these results through a binary classification task on MNIST. (b) In contrast, for networks with multi-channel inputs, multiple output channels can be necessary to merely realize all matrix-valued linear functions and thus the inductive bias \emph{does} depend on $C$.
-Further, for sufficiently large $C$, the induced regularizer for $K=1$ and $K=D$ are the nuclear norm and the $\ell_{2,1}$ group-sparse norm, respectively, of the Fourier coefficients---both of which promote sparse structures.
+We provide a function space characterization of the inductive bias resulting from minimizing the $\ell_2$ norm of the weights in multi-channel convolutional neural networks with linear activations and empirically test our resulting hypothesis on ReLU networks trained using gradient descent.
+We define an \textit{induced regularizer} in the function space as the minimum $\ell_2$ norm of weights of a network required to realize a function.
+For two layer linear convolutional networks with $C$ output channels and kernel size $K$, we show the following: (a) If the inputs to the network are single channeled, the induced regularizer for any $K$ is \textit{independent} of the number of output channels $C$.
+Furthermore, we derive the regularizer is a norm given by a semidefinite program (SDP). (b) In contrast, for multi-channel inputs, multiple output channels can be necessary to merely realize all matrix-valued linear functions and thus the inductive bias \emph{does} depend on $C$.
+However, for sufficiently large $C$, the induced regularizer is again given by an SDP that is independent of $C$.
+In particular, the induced regularizer for $K=1$ and $K=D$ (input dimension) is given in closed form as the nuclear norm and the $\ell_{2,1}$ group-sparse norm, respectively, of the Fourier coefficients of the linear predictor.
+We investigate the broader applicability of our theoretical results to implicit regularization from gradient descent on linear and ReLU networks through experiments on MNIST and CIFAR-10 datasets.